 That first ember of excitement you feel burning inside from the moment you decide it’s time for a new adventure is an invigorating feeling.
 From the initial destination-dreaming phase to signing the trip form’s bottom line, you can sense the flames of positive energy building.
 You start to prepare yourself by reading about and researching the places and wildlife you’ll be experiencing.
 You happily anticipate the departure date, thrill on the day you actually embark, and are absolutely exhilarated on Day One of the tour.

-A few years ago, on a trip to Alaska, a place I had dreamed about seeing from the age of four years on, I was overwhelmed with the sadness of knowing my time there would soon be ending — after just seven days of a fourteen-day tour.
+A few years ago, on a trip to Alaska, a place I had dreamed about seeing from the age of four years on, I was overwhelmed with the sadness of knowing my time there would soon be ending—after just seven days of a 14-day tour.
 Sitting on the porch steps of my cabin at Brooks Falls on a Sunday afternoon, I suddenly felt a wave of depression wash over me.
 I think it gave my heart a drenching because earlier that morning a small group of us had taken a hike to the platforms at the falls to see the grizzlies fishing.
-The hours there had been spectacular: It was one of those perfect Alaskan summer days of warmth without humidity.
+The hours there had been spectacular: it was one of those perfect Alaskan summer days of warmth without humidity.
 The rising sun had made the clear water sparkle, as if it was infused with small diamonds.
-The only sounds were that of the falling water and the occasional splashes and vocalizations of fish-focused bears — at least thirty of them.
+The only sounds were that of the falling water and the occasional splashes and vocalizations of fish-focused bears—at least 30 of them.
 I felt like I was looking through a window to a different world; glimpsing one only a few privileged people get to see.

 If leaving a place we love is so hard, you may ask, then why isn’t it tough to leave home in the first place?
 I think the answer is because you know home is a place you’ll return to.
 I’ll probably never see the bears and Alaska again, and therein lies the sadness.